Understanding Hepatitis C: Symptoms, Testing & Treatment

 People with chronic hepatitis C and those who have cirrhosis from the infection should receive regular monitoring by their doctor as other complications are still possible, such as advanced liver disease and liver cancer.
 It’s also recommended to follow healthy lifestyle habits, such as avoiding alcohol, verifying any medications or supplements are safe, and regularly testing for HIV.

-Unfortunately, there is no vaccine to prevent hepatitis C infection like there is for hepatitis B. The only way to stay safe from hepatitis C is to avoid any blood-to-blood contact with an infected individual.
+Unfortunately, there is not a vaccine to prevent hepatitis C infection like there is for hepatitis B. The only way to stay safe from hepatitis C is to avoid any blood-to-blood contact with an infected individual.

 Source: CDC – Hepatitis C Treatment & Prevention